mehdi-ra/zarinpal-nestjs/README.md

 Use zarinpal payment features as easy as blink on Nestjs framework.
 Do not use this package for your Business packages due to this package is under development and it's not tested properly but stay `tunned` because we will release stable version in this weekend.

-## Goals
+# Features:

-- Easy API.
+- Easy to use.
-- Support of simple transactions `(progressing)`.
+- Light and fast.
-- Very specific TypeOfError and error handling `(progressing)`.
+- Any dependency to other zarinpal packages.
-- Support of Complex and multi level implementations transactions.
+- Specific error type (ZarinpalError).

 ## How to use:
 The process is very simple and includes:

 - Open transaction (on Zarinpal server) and get result.